-Dead by Daylight has no accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
-The following games are similar to Dead by Daylight, but offer accessibility features for Navigation:
+We haven’t documented any accessibility features for Navigation in Dead by Daylight which deal with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.
+The following games are similar to Dead by Daylight, and offer accessibility features for Navigation:

-Dead by Daylight has 6 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 6 accessibility features for Controls in Dead by Daylight which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Two Sticks: Can play with multiple buttons and two sticks.

 Mouse and Keys: Can play with mouse and multiple keys.

 Can customise the controls for the game as follows:

 Remap Buttons: Can re-map all buttons so that you can use alternatives that better suit your play.

 Remap Sticks: Can remap the stick controls to controller buttons for easier access of direction controls.